- Describe how a consistent daily schedule and routines support positive interactions among children and providers.

 Parents and children need to know the family child care’s routines and daily schedule.
 It is important that you and the children’s parents have a clear understanding of the daily schedule and expectations for the various age groups you serve.
 Some family child care programs provide a daily schedule in a parent handbook or posted near the entrance or on the website.

 Display a word and picture schedule so that children know what is happening during the day.
-Preschoolers and school-age children may enjoy helping you create this schedule and post it where they can see it.
+Preschoolers and school-age children may enjoy helping you create this schedule.
+Post it where they can see it.
 Following the schedule and providing consistent responsive care will support children’s social and emotional development.
 When children know what is coming next and how routines are organized, they feel connected to you and other children.
 They feel secure in knowing what comes next during their day.
 Refer to the word and picture schedule throughout the day.

 Building Relationships with Families: Communicating About Positive Child Guidance Techniques